-Therefore, interdisciplinary care must occur to bring about improved patient outcomes such as more efficient practice, an increased individualized and patient-centred approach and improved quality in care.
+Therefore, interdisciplinary care must occur to bring about improved patient outcomes such as more efficient practice, an increasingly individualized and patient-centered approach, and improved quality of care.
 If healthcare professionals do not have the same intervention goals, patients may suffer.
 Therefore, if practitioners focus on a single, shared goal, a patient will be more successful in receiving the care that they require.

 In addition, the need for interdisciplinary care is increasing as a result of:

 • A growing aging population with chronic and complex needs

 • The increasing knowledge and skill required to provide comprehensive care to patients

 • The increasing specialization in healthcare fields